 This presentation will be case-based and provide an introduction to which injuries are amenable to point-of-care ultrasound.
 Some pathology containing images will be included to illustrate the simplicity of many MSK ultrasound functions.
 The content will be at a level accessible to all medical learners, including non-physicians.
 The intent is that after this presentation participants will consider MSK ultrasound a possible wilderness medicine adjunct.

-10:00 - 10:30 MST - Difficult Airway Techniques in a Rural/Remote ContextMike Webster, Drew Crandall
+10:00 - 10:30 MDT - Difficult Airway Techniques in a Rural/Remote ContextMike Webster, Drew Crandall

-10:45 - 11:15 MST - Exploring Evidence-Based Recovery Principles in Rock Climbing InjuriesWilliam Bateman
+10:45 - 11:15 MDT - Exploring Evidence-Based Recovery Principles in Rock Climbing InjuriesWilliam Bateman

-11:15 - 12:15 MST - Considerations for Medical Equipment in Extreme EnvironmentsDr.
+11:15 - 12:15 MDT - Considerations for Medical Equipment in Extreme EnvironmentsDr.
 Steve Roy

-13:00 - 13:15 MST - Tick Talk: A Primer to Emerging Tick-Borne Diseases in CanadaDr.
+13:00 - 13:15 MDT - Tick Talk: A Primer to Emerging Tick-Borne Diseases in CanadaDr.
 Andrew McNaughton

-13:15 - 13:30 MST - Pre-Hospital Rescue and Management of the Drowning PatientKatie Gourlay
+13:15 - 13:30 MDT - Pre-Hospital Rescue and Management of the Drowning PatientKatie Gourlay

 For those of us who spend our lives in the mountains, injuries often come with the territory.
 As wilderness medical professionals we discuss physical injuries at length, understanding injury mechanisms, extrication methods and treatment techniques for both recreational and professional practice.
 However, the mental side of such injuries is rarely discussed.
 After the patient is off the mountain, the journey has only just begun.
 Often that journey involves ongoing pain, a lengthy rehabilitation period and time away from mountain sport, as well as the mental distress that comes with it.
 Both professional and weekend warrior athletes are at risk for developing post-injury mental distress and illness, which can exacerbate suffering, affect rehabilitation engagement and ultimately return to sport.
 If we understand that grief process of sport injury and normalize the mental health impacts, we as mountain medical professionals can properly support our patients, friends, colleagues and ourselves going through sport injuries.